ans-group/docs.ukfast.co.uk/source/cloud/flex/networking/site_to_site_ipsec_vpn.md

 These can be viewed again using `neutron vpn-ipsecpolicy-list`

 ### Get our Router ID and Subnet IDs
-Using the `openstack` commandset we can now get the IDs for the router and subnet as follows:
+Using the `openstack` command set we can now get the IDs for the router and subnet as follows:
 ```
 [root@ukfastserver ~]# openstack router list
 +--------------------------------------+------+--------+-------+-------------+-------+----------------------------------+